deeplearning4j/deeplearning4j/mnist-tutorial.md

           DataSetIterator iter = new ListDataSetIterator(d.asList(),10);

-Next, we want to train a deep-belief network to reconstruct the MNIST data set.
+Next, we want to train a deep-belief network to reconstruct the MNIST dataset.
 This is done with following snippet:

 <script src="http://gist-it.appspot.com/https://github.com/SkymindIO/dl4j-examples/blob/master/src/main/java/org/deeplearning4j/DBNExample.java?slice=28:58"></script>

 After your net has trained, you'll see an F1 score.
 In machine learning, that's the name for one metric used to determine how well a classifier performs.
 The [f1 score](https://en.wikipedia.org/wiki/F1_score) is a number between zero and one that explains how well the network performed during training.
 It is analogous to a percentage, with 1 being the equivalent of 100 percent predictive accuracy.
 It's basically the probability that your net's guesses are correct.

-Now that you've seen Deeplearning4j train a neural network on MNIST images, you may want to learn how to deal with continuous data with the [Iris flower dataset](../iris-flower-dataset-tutorial.html).
+Now that you've seen a neural network train on MNIST images, learn how to train on continuous data with the [Iris flower dataset](../iris-flower-dataset-tutorial.html).